 You could purchase ledges from your local pet shop, or you could make your own.

-You can make them from a piece of wood and a couple things from the hardware store.
-Creating ledges is a very easy DIY project that only takes a couple minutes.
+You can make them from a piece of wood and a couple of things from the hardware store.
+Creating ledges is a very easy DIY project that only takes a couple of minutes.

 What You Will Need